Bovojon/crossword-drill/README.md

 Then navigate to `http://localhost:8000/drill/`.

-To run the test:
+To run the tests:
 ```
-python manage.py migrate
+python manage.py test
 ```